shrubs plant bed tree grass lawn mulch 2

 Chinch Bugs

 If you have St. Augustine Grass in Florida, then you undoubtedly will deal with southern chinch bugs.
 These tiny little bugs are typically reddish-orange when they’re small, but turn all-black as they grow.
-While they only grow to be about 3/16 of an inch, they’re actually quite troublesome.
-You can often tell you have a cinch bug problem when your grass follows a sequence of turning yellow, then a burnt-reddish color, then dies off in large patches.
-You’ll likely deal with cinch bugs during spring through fall (typically beginning in April and continuing through October).
+While they may be small (only growing to be about 3/16 of an inch), they’re a big problem.

 Cutworms